deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 Conventional Commit messages are not new.
 I've been using it for years and quite enjoy it.
-Be sure to [check out the spec](https://www.conventionalcommits.org/en/v1.0.0/) to see all of the supported labels.
+Be sure to [check out the spec](https://www.conventionalcommits.org/en/v1.0.0/) to see the expected formatting and all of the defined labels.

-## Conventional comments
+## 💬 Conventional Comments

-Recently I came across [this post on Conventional Comments](https://a-hemdan.medium.com/conventional-comments-1f83f56a7a48).
-It takes the same concept as Conventional Commits and proposes label conventions for your Pull Request (PR) comments, with the goal being to make the intent of your review comments more clear to other readers.
+[Conventional Comments](https://conventionalcomments.org) is a similar concept to Conventional Commits, but it proposes labels to use in your Pull Request (PR) comments, with the goal being to make the intent of your code review comments more clear to other readers.

 Here's an example of a typical comment: